 Fees incurred by the lender in arranging a mortgage that are passed on to the borrower.

 Building that has been registered as being of special interest and has preservation orders on it.
-Listed buildings cannot normally be altered or extended without permission from the local government.
+Listed buildings cannot normally be altered or extended without permission from the local council.

 Percentage indicating the ratio of a mortgage loan on a property to its market value.
 Find out more about loan-to-value in our handy guide.